gest/new-windows-with-jQuery/README.markdown

      $('a.new-window').newWindow();
     });

-What it does
+What will happen
 ------------

 Using newWindow on a link will do the following:

 1. Use the target attribute to open the link destination in a new window.
-Provides a machine-readable indication that a new window will open, allowing the user agent a) to be configured to prevent this from happening or b) to inform the user what will happen.
+This provides a machine-readable indication that a new window will open, allowing the user agent a) to be configured to prevent this from happening or b) to inform the user what will happen.
 Using javascript to add the target attribute means that this technique can be employed when the document type does not allow the target attribute, e.g. HTML 4.01 Strict or XHTML 1.0 Strict.

 2. Append a span element with a class of 'assistive-text', and containing the phrase '(opens in a new window)', to the link text.
-Makes sure all users, not only those using assistive technology, are aware the link opens in a new window.
+This makes sure all users, not only those using assistive technology, are aware the link opens in a new window.
 The class can be used to style the text in a more pleasing way, see below.

 3. If there is a title attribute on the link, the phrase '(Opens in a new window)' is added to the value.
 If there is no title attribute present, then one is created with the value '(This link opens in a new window)'.
 This gives a tooltip if a user hovers over the link.